ByGregMarine/bygregmarine.com/content/recipes/chicken-parmigiana.md

     unit: oz(s)
     ingredient: pasta
     note: Optional.
 Spaghetti goes well.
 But any side works!
+instructions:
+  - instruction: Preheat oven to 450F
+  - instruction: Place the chicken between sheets of plastic wrap and pound them until they are about 1/2 inch thick
+  - instruction: Season chicken with salt and pepper to taste
+  - instruction: Beat eggs in shallow bowl and set aside
+  - instruction: Mix cracker crumbs, grated parmesan, and Italian seasoning in another bowl and set aside
+  - instruction: Dip chicken in eggs, then in cracker/parm/seasoning mix and set aside
+  - instruction: Preheat olive oil in large skillet over medium-high heat
+  - instruction: Cook chicken in olive oil for 1-2 minutes each side to crisp up the breading
+  - instruction: Place chicken in baking dish and spoon some pasta sauce over each piece
+  - instruction: Bake for 15 to 20 minutes
+    note: Until internal temp reaches 165F
+  - instruction: While the chicken is baking, heat up remaining sauce and boil pasta
+    note: Optional if you are preparing pasta as a side
+  - instruction: Pull chicken out of the oven and turn broiler to high
+  - instruction: ayer each chicken breast with equal amounts of shredded mozzarella and parmesan, parsley, and basil
+  - instruction: Sprinkle 2 tsp of grated parmesan on each chicken breast and drizzle olive oil
+  - instruction: Broil chicken until cheese is bubbling and golden
+  - instruction: Serve each piece of chicken with a small pile of pasta with a topping of sauce
+    note: Or other side, or no side at all!
+It's up to you!
 notes: This serves 4, or 2 really hungry people.
 Substitute spaghetti for any pasta type, or omit the pasta if you prefer the chicken parmesan by itself.
   For a low carb alternative, you can substitute pork rinds for the crackers and